Better Off Dead: World Premiere Reviews

 Alan Ayckbourn whips up reassuring laughs in this droll portrait of looming mortality (Daily Telegraph)

-Better Off Dead is as cheerless as they come.
+As titles go, Better Off Dead is as cheerless as they come.
 When it heralds the latest from Sir Alan Ayckbourn - now 79 - a momentary alarm-bell rings.
 Is this - play number 82 in the vast Ayckbourn canon - sounding a valedictory note?

 Not a bit of it confides the artistic director of the Stephen Joseph Theatre, Paul Robinson, who reveals that Scarborough’s tireless theatrical kingpin is already onto play number 84!
 And there’s little hint of a swansong amid this reassuringly comic Ayckbournian fare (directed by the author), which conducts a droll voyage round the massive ego of a prolific elderly writer who’s holed up in a Yorkshire summer-house churning out bread-and-butter crime fiction.